 Step 4: Reach out for help if you’re on the fence!
 Our concierge team is available seven days a week to point you in the right direction.

-Step 5: Buy a plan, and get coverage in 2023.
+Step 5: Buy a plan, and get coverage this year.
 Plans starting as low as $0/month*.
 It’s that easy.

 Step 6: Manage your coverage and care from your smartphone, all in the intuitive HealthBird app.